lijintian/EasyDDD/README.md

 # EasyDDD
-a framwork help you ddd easier you can install width nuget commod:Install-Package EasyDDD
+a framwork help you ddd easier, you can install width nuget commod:Install-Package EasyDDD